Join us in Silicon Valley

 The selection of graduate students admitted to the Department of Communication is based on an individualized, holistic review of each application, including (but not limited to) the applicant’s academic record, the letters of recommendation, the statement of purpose, samples of journalistic work, personal qualities and characteristics and past accomplishments.

-The applications for the Knight-Hennessy Scholars program 2022 is now closed.
 The Knight-Hennessy Scholars program cultivates and supports a highly-engaged, multidisciplinary and multicultural community of graduate students from across Stanford University, and delivers a diverse collection of educational experiences, preparing graduates to address complex challenges facing the world.
 Knight-Hennessy Scholars participate in an experiential leadership development program known as the King Global Leadership Program and receive funding for up to three years of graduate study at Stanford.
+The KHS application will open July 1 and the deadline is Oct.
+12, 1 p.m.
+PT.
 Two applications must be submitted separately; one to Knight-Hennessy, and one to the Stanford graduate degree program by its deadline.
 Visit kh.stanford.edu to learn more and apply.

 Coterm Degree (for Stanford Undergraduates only):